 “I stand on my record or fall on it.”

 Unfortunately, the session resulted in no official pronouncement from HUAC that Eddie was not, and never had been a communist.

 Solace in Art

-In 1949, things got even worse for Robinson when the California Senate Fact-Finding Committee on Un-American Activities included him in their report of “known” communists in Hollywood.
+In 1949, things took a turn for the worse when the California Senate Fact-Finding Committee on Un-American Activities included Eddie in their report of “known” communists in Hollywood.

-Still, Robinson was not subpoenaed by HUAC.
-With no work, Eddie found solace in his art collection at home, read a great deal, and honed his own natural artistic talent.
-Though it was a skill he didn’t like to talk about, Eddie was a talented artist, inspired by the impressionists that he so loved.
-As friend and biographer Leonard Spigelgass would share,
+Still, Edward G. Robinson was not subpoenaed by HUAC.
+With no work, Eddie found solace in his art collection at home, and honed his own artistic talent.
+As Eddie’s friend and biographer Leonard Spigelgass shared:

 “Throughout the Un-American Activities time, throughout his unemployment, he bought easels, brushes, oil paints, and palettes….The plain truth if you look at the pictures now is that Eddie possessed more than minor talent as a painter.”